CEP-Comwell/proxmox_addons/docs/integration-guide.md

 This guide explains how the major subprojects of the edgesec HCI platform interact, share data, and integrate securely.

-# Note: The project formerly referred to as "Proxmox SDN Fabric: Automated Multi-Site Spine-Leaf with OpenFabric" is now named **edgesec-SDN**.
-The project formerly referred to as "Proxmox VM & Docker Traffic Mirroring" is now named **edgesec-TAPx** (Modular traffic mirroring with SIEM-triggered full packet visibility.).
-All documentation and references have been updated accordingly.
-Existing links and filenames remain unchanged for backward compatibility.

-## Integration Points
+# Naming Convention: All subprojects and references must use the lower-case prefix `edgesec-` (e.g., `edgesec-SDN`, `edgesec-TAPx`).
+Do not use any variations in capitalization or spelling.

-- **Vault:** Central source of truth for credentials and secrets, used by RADIUS, REST backend, and SDN fabric roles.
+- **edgesec-VAULT:** Central source of truth for credentials and secrets, used by RADIUS, REST backend, and SDN fabric roles.
 - **edgesec-RADIUS:** Authenticates devices and users, issues certificates, and updates NetBox metadata.
 Interfaces with Vault and REST backend.
 - **edgesec-REST:** Device enrollment backend, provides API/CLI for device onboarding, certificate requests, and metadata updates.
 Integrates with Vault and RADIUS.
 - **edgesec-TAPx:** Modular traffic mirroring with SIEM-triggered full packet visibility.
 Integrates with SDN fabric and can be triggered by SIEM or security events for dynamic packet capture and analysis.